 This Greek Cucumber Salad is an easy peasy and crazy yummy side dish!
 It’s full of simple fresh ingredients and big flavor.
 It’s perfect to throw together for a quick n’ tasty side or snack.

 So I really love Greek food… but we don’t actually have any places in my small town that serve it.
 There’s a delicious diner not too far away from us that does a little Greek food, but nothing too crazy or authentic.
 This place does, however, have a delicious cucumber salad with grilled chicken kabobs, and it’s to die for.
 We go there every once in a while, but not nearly enough to give me the Greek food fix that I crave.
+I’ve made this salad to accompany my Greek Chicken Bowls (which are dreamy).

-This is my first try at replicating something with a Greek-ish flair.
+This is my first attempt at replicating something with a Greek-ish flair.
 (Is that a thing?
 I guess it is now!)
 I’ll now be able to enjoy this fresh, crisp, refreshing salad in my own home whenever I want to, and that makes this girl very happy.
 The first batch I made was perfect… and for once (thank the heavens above) I wrote down exactly what I did.
 Because friends, I probably could have tried half a million times, and it never would have come out so perfectly delicious again.

-This salad is so easy to prep up, it’s not really fair.
+Greek Cucumber Salad is so easy to prep up, it’s not really fair.
 I figured that to really hit the nail on the head with flavor, I’d have to do so much more than simply chop up some tomatoes and cucumbers, and add a handful of goodies into it.
 But it’s truly that simple and delicious!
 When it was done, I shoved a big spoonful into Eric’s mouth.
 After tormenting me with silence for at least two minutes, he finally said “I can’t believe it, but it’s perfect.
 Don’t change thing!”
 This salad will g over great when you make and take it to a summer barbecue.
 It’s loaded with so many bright flavors and fresh ingredients, you’re going to love it up so much!

 Now that we’ve got the tomato situation outta the way, gather your other ingredients: